Harry M. Miller: Legal issues

 In 1978, Miller started a ticketing company called Computicket, which went into receivership within six months.
 On 30 April 1982, Miller was found guilty of aiding and abetting the misappropriation of $728,000 in funds and sentenced to three years in jail.
 The verdict led to the collapse of the company, and he served ten months in prison at Long Bay and Cessnock Correctional Centres.

 Celebrity agent and manager

 Miller was the founder and director of the Harry M. Miller Group, based in Moore Park, Sydney.
 His agency represented a varied client base of well-known figures in Australia, including all contestants on Big Brother, Lindy Chamberlain, Stuart Diver (the only survivor of the 1997 Thredbo landslide), Judy Moran (wife of slain Melbourne underworld figure Lewis Moran), and Gai Waterhouse (a horseracing trainer).
 Miller gave advice and managed communication, negotiations and media attention surrounding individuals or companies that found themselves under intense public spotlight.

+Family

+Miller had 4 wives and 5 children.
+He had a relationship with Deborah Hutton, 27 years his junior from the 1980s for 10 years.